We have both metal forging and metal casting capabilities.

 - Forging process limits the intricacy of shapes that can be produced

-Learn More About Offshore Metal Casting from Sun Fast International
+Learn More About Sourcing Metal Casting Services from Sun Fast International